Giovanna degli Albizzi

-Giovanna degli Albizzi (married name Tornabuoni, 1468–1488) was an Italian noblewoman best know as the model for figures in wall paintings and a portrait by Domenico Ghirlandaio.
+Giovanna degli Albizzi (married name Tornabuoni, 1468–1488) was an Italian noblewoman best known as the model for figures in wall paintings and a portrait by Domenico Ghirlandaio.
 After her marriage to Lorenzo Tornabuoni in 1486, for which Boticelli painted a double mural thought to depict the pair, she was portrayed in a mural of the Visitation and a posthumous half-length portrait.
 She bore a son and heir, and died while pregnant with her second child at the age of nineteen.

 Life

-She born Giovanna degli Albizzi in Florence in 1468 to the nobleman Tommaso degli Albizzi.
+She was born Giovanna degli Albizzi in Florence in 1468 to the nobleman Tommaso degli Albizzi.